 This high-speed wireless connection is made possible because it incorporates the newest IEEE 802.11ac standard.
 As such, you are sure to enjoy top wireless internet connections on new devices.
 The AC1900 is also compatible with the previous 802.11n/g/b protocols.

 Additionally, you will find that the Rosewill AC1900 features three powerful dual-band removable antennas that use the latest beamforming technology.
 This helps in forming beams in the router’s direction, which then maximizes the signal’s strength.

 Since the antennas function as both transmitters and routers, they help in extending the Wifi coverage.

 You can also use this PCIe card for extended periods and even perform several high-bandwidth operations without worrying about overheating its components.
 This is because it comes with an aluminum heatsink for the effective dissipation of heat.
-As it features an installation CD, you won’t have much issue installing the device.
+In addition, as it features an installation CD, you won’t have much issue installing the device.

-It is not difficult to find the best desktop wireless card, but you need to consider some things.
-You need to know what you are looking for so that you end up with the most suitable PCI express wireless network card.
+It is not difficult to find a great PCIe wireless card, but you need to consider some things.
+First, you need to know what you are looking for so that you end up with the most suitable PCI express wireless network card.

 All wireless PCI cards will have at least one antenna.
-Some have external antenna arrangements that plug into the main card using special cables supplied with the card.
+In addition, some have external antenna arrangements that plug into the main card using special cables supplied with the card.
 So how many antennas do you need?